-They will suck hard on it, play this game for about 5 minutes and few times a day and within a matter of few days, they will learn to keep the pacifiers in the mouth.
+Play this game for about 5 minutes and a few times a day, and within a matter of a few days, they will learn to keep the pacifier easily in their mouth.

 Find Other Ways To Soothe Them

 Pacifiers should be a part of their sleep routine but not the only part.
-Try something different to soothe them like swaddling, cuddling, crib toys, or soothing strokes on their face.
+Try something different to soothe them like swaddling, cuddling, stuffed animals, or soothing strokes on their face.